 Councilor Lewis has begun the long-term planning process for a Multi-Generational Center in the Northwest Mesa.
 This center would serve senior citizens during the day and have activities for the youth in the evening.
 As it is used 24 hours a day, 7 days a week it is a very responsible use of tax-payer dollars and will make a huge improvement in the quality of life for all District 5 residents.
 Councilor Lewis has committed $250,000 for a feasibility study.
 Please contact the Director of the Senior Affairs Department, Jorja Armijo-Brasher with any questions or suggestions.

-On Saturday, June 15th at 12:15 p.m.
-City Councilor Dan Lewis, Bernalillo County Commissioner Lonnie Talbert, Senator Sander Rue, Representative Tom Anderson and the Board for the Paradise Hills Little League will hold a groundbreaking celebration for two new little league fields.
-The Paradise Hills Little League Improvements include two new little league fields decked out with fencing, batting cages, backstops and dug outs, and 53 additional parking spaces.
-The project should be complete by the middle of October.
+City Councilor Dan Lewis, Bernalillo County Commissioner Lonnie Talbert, Senator Sander Rue, Representative Tom Anderson and the Board for the Paradise Hills Little League celebrated the Paradise Hills Little League Improvements, which include two new little league fields decked out with fencing, batting cages, backstops and dug outs, and 53 additional parking spaces.

 - Unser Boulevard between Bandelier Drive and McMahon Boulevard was recently widened to two lanes in each direction.
 The improvements will reduce the bottleneck and remove any lingering safety concerns for the area.

 - Per the request of multiple neighborhood associations and residents of District 5, Councilor Lewis asked the Department of Municipal Development to conduct a warrant analysis for and construct a deceleration lane on McMahon Boulevard at Stonebridge Drive.
 Funding for this public safety improvement was provided by Councilor Lewis.